2024 - Best LPN Programs in Utah

 While LPN program costs can fluctuate depending on school, location, and many other factors, students can expect to be on the hook for the costs of tuition, fees, and course supplies (textbooks, etc.).
 Indirect expenses should also be considered, and can include things like gas, room/board, and more.
 Financial aid options are available for well-qualified students, and scholarships may also be a possibility.

-As an example on expenses, the LPN program at Uintah Basin Technical College in Roosevelt costs approximately $1,800 for tuition, $410 for fees, and $2,000 for books and supplies.
+As an example on expenses, the LPN program at Uintah Basin Technical College in Roosevelt costs nearly $2,000 for tuition and an addition $1,000 or so for books and supplies.

 Utah LPN Licensing Requirements